 This is the advanced journey level class within the professional Librarian series.
 Incumbents fill a highly specialized library assignment that requires substantial specialized skills and experience combined with specialized qualifications or certifications in addition to the Master of Library Science degree.
-Examples include web development, preservation, or archives management.
+Examples include archives management, preservation, young adult services or web development.
 Incumbents may lead specific District services as subject experts.
-Appointment to the Librarian III class requires a District opening and that the employee demonstrate the ability to perform the full range of duties of the higher class and meet the qualification standards for the higher class.
-When filled from the outside positions in this class require prior work experience equivalent to a journey-level Librarian III.
+Appointment to the Librarian III class requires a District opening and that the employee demonstrates the ability to perform the full range of duties of the higher class and meet the qualification standards for the higher class.
+When filled from the outside positions in this class require prior work experience equivalent to a journey-level Librarian II.